Angular

 I made a corresponding update to the header component.

-I added @Input() title: string to the header component allowing the header component to accept the "title" attribute
+I added @Input() title: string to the header component allowing it to accept the "title" attribute

 Updating the tests